21nOrg/docs/docs/pointron/installation.md

 import CustomButton from '@site/src/components/CustomButton';

-Pointron stable version is currently available as a web app.
+Pointron stable version is currently available as a web app, iOS app and macOS app.
 Other apps are in early development and are available from respective stores via [Preview apps](./preview-apps.md).

 <CustomButton
   color="#3498db"